Ron Hines DVM PhD

 More Serious Reasons:

-Many owners think their pet is loosing weight because of intestinal worms.
-In my experience, this is very rarely the case in a well-kept adult dog or cat.
-Pet stores, patent remedy merchandisers like Hartz, Walmart and PetSmart encourage this myth because worm medications are big sellers.
-But I have seen a lot of pets whose owners waited way too long to take their pet to their veterinarian because of this myth.
-When intestinal worms are involved in weight loss, it is due to a severe infections caused by unsanitary conditions, high-stress environment, crowding, concurrent other diseases or the feeding of low-quality generic pet foods or inadequate amounts of pet foods.
-You can read about those parasites here and in dogs specifically here.
-There are dogs that are particularly fond of nibbling on the stools of other dogs while visiting doggy parks.
-I have never seen a similar problem in cats.
-If you pet shares those habits.
-The best way to prevent worm infections is one of the monthly heartworm/flea preventatives that contains an intestinal worm medication as well.
-Tapeworms, although disgusting, rarely cause weight loss in dogs and cats.
+It is common for pet owners to be suspicious that perhaps their dog or cat is loosing weight because of intestinal worms.
+That is almost never the case in a pet living in an average American household.
+Pet stores, patent remedy merchandisers, and companies like Hartz, Walmart and PetSmart encourage that myth because non-prescription worm medications are big sellers.
+Unfortunately that myth is responsible for many pet owners waited much too long before taking their dog or cat to their veterinarian to discover the real cause.
+When intestinal worms are involved in weight loss, it is usually accompanied by diarrhea and its underlying cause is a heavy parasite infection (load) caused by unsanitary conditions, high-stress environment, crowding, concurrent other diseases, starvation or malnutrition.
+You can read about those parasites in cats here and in dogs here.
+There are also dogs that have a parasite problem because they are particularly fond of nibbling on the stools of other dogs while visiting doggy parks.
+If you dog shares that habit, the best way to prevent worm infections is one of the monthly heartworm/flea preventatives that contains an intestinal worm medication as well.
+Common tapeworms (dipylidium) although disgusting, rarely if ever cause weight loss in dogs and cats.

-You can read all about those various dental problems here.
-Although you might expect tooth and gum problems to affect your pet’s appetite – they rarely do.
-This is because dogs and cats do not chew their food very much – at least not the kind of foods we generally feed them.
-It is only when dental problems are severe enough to cause systemic disease that they may affect the pet’s appetite.
-Never the less, a veterinary examination should include an examination of your pet’s mouth.
-If it is found that your pet has severe periodontal gum disease or heavy tartar buildup, having its teeth cleaned is a very good idea.
-I have seen a few cases where this improved appetite – particularly in cats.
-In rare occasions, your vet may even identify an object lodged in the pet’s mouth or throat.
-The more important benefit of dental hygiene in our pets is preventing infections that eventually hurt the heart, kidneys and liver. (ref) Veterinarians also become suspicious of a physical mouth problem when a pet will lap up it’s normal diet when it is blended into a liquid form.
-That can the novelty of a new form of presentation, but it can also be due to scaring (strictures) of the esophagus, tumors or developmental defects such as persistent right aortic arch.
+Tartar and periodontal (gum) disease are serious health issues that need attention.
+Read about that here.
+But like, intestinal worms, mouth issues rarely cause decreased appetite or weight loss.
+When they do, it is generally due to mouth infections having spread to other places in the body.
+Although most people would expect tooth and gum problems to affect their pet’s appetite as it would in us – it rarely does.
+That is probably because dogs and cats do not chew their food very much – at least not the kind of foods we generally feed them.
+It is only when dental problems have become severe enough to cause systemic disease that your pet’s appetite might become affected.
+Never-the-less, your veterinarian’s examination will include an examination of your pet’s mouth.
+If it is found that your dog or cat has severe periodontal gum disease or heavy tartar buildup, having its teeth cleaned is a wise idea.
+I have seen a few cases where this did improved appetite – particularly in cats with odontoclastic resorption issues.
+In rare occasions, your veterinarian might even identify an object lodged in your pet’s mouth or throat.
+Veterinarians also become suspicious of a physical mouth problem when a pet will lap up it’s normal diet when it is blended into a liquid form.
+That can the novelty of a new form of presentation, but it can also be due to scaring (strictures) of the esophagus, megaesophagus, tumors or developmental defects such as persistent right aortic arch.